sweettea/btrfs-fscrypt/Documentation/filesystems/fscrypt.rst

 bytes (NAME_MAX).
 Finally, unlike eCryptfs, the fscrypt API can be used by unprivileged users, with no need to mount anything.

-fscrypt does not support encrypting files in-place.
+For most filesystems, fscrypt does not support encrypting files in-place.
 Instead, it supports marking an empty directory as encrypted.
 Then, after userspace provides the key, all regular files, directories, and symbolic links created in that directory tree are transparently encrypted.

 Threat model